Book & Paper Group Regulations can be downloaded at the bottom of the page.

 Tiffany Eng, Web Editor Term ends April 2019

-Tiffany works at the York Explore Library and Archives as the Project Conservator for the Past Caring? project.
+Tiffany works at the York Explore Library and Archives as the Past Caring? project conservator.
 Previously she worked at the Parliamentary Archives in London.
 She graduated with from West Dean College with an MA in Conservation of Books and Library Materials and has a previous BFA (Drawing) from the Alberta College of Art + Design in Alberta, Canada.

 Rebecca Goldie, Special Projects Officer Term ends August 2017

 Rebecca graduated from Camberwell in June 2013 and has worked at Cambridge University Library since September 2013.
 During her studies she worked at the Wyvern Bindery and also volunteered at a number of cultural institutions across the UK.
 Before training as a conservator Rebecca worked in film production and spent several years teaching English in Spain and Italy.

 Charlotte Marriott, Special Projects Officer Term ends April 2019

 Charlotte graduated from the MA programme in Paper Conservation at University of the Arts/Camberwell College of Art in 2015.